Background pattern

 Recommended dose for adults

-It is recommended to administer one Entocord (tablet + 115 mL solvent bottle) per day (at night) for four weeks.
+It is recommended to administer one Entocord (tablet + 115 mL solvent bottle) per day (every night) for four weeks.
 The best time to use Entocord is at night, just before going to bed.
 This way, Entocord will remain in your intestine for as long as possible while you are sleeping.

 The same dosage as for adults.